tosmak16/favorite-things/README.md

 ![](favERD.png)

+## App-setup

-## Server side setup
+### Server side setup

 - Clone the repository
-- Change into the directory `$ cd /favorite-things/server`
+- Change into the directory `$ cd /favorite-things/server`.
-- Install all required dependencies with `$pipenv install`
+- Install all required dependencies with `$pipenv install`.
-- Create a `.env` file in your root directory as described in `.env.sample` file
+- Create a `.env` file in server directory as described in `.env.sample` file.
-- Start the app with `pipenv run server`
+- Start the app with `pipenv run server`.

-## Client side setup
+### Client side setup

-- Change into the directory `$ cd /favorite-things/client`
+- Change into the directory `$ cd /favorite-things/client`.
-- Install all required dependencies with `$npm install`
+- Install all required dependencies with `$npm install`.
-- Create a `.env` file in your root directory as described in `.env.production` file
+- Create a `.env` file in client directory as described in `.env.production` file.
-- Start the app with `npm run serve`
+- Start the app with `npm run serve`.

+### Docker setup

+- Ensure you have docker installed
+- Create a `.env` file in server directory as described in `.env.sample` file.
+- Create a `.env` file in client directory as described in `.env.production` file.
+- Run `$docker-compose build` to build the application,
+- Run `docker-compose up` to run the application.
+- You can access the server and client on http://127.0.0.1:8000/ and http://127.0.0.1:8080/login, respectively.

 ## Testing